Last Update: 18 May 2016

 Recognising the complementarity and the need to achieve coherence between the two policies, in March 2013 the European Commission adopted a draft proposal for a Directive establishing a common framework to further promote MSP and ICZM.
 The Directive also refers to the need for climate change adaptation in coastal and marine areas.
 The proposed legislative instrument will require Member States to establish integrated coastal zone management strategies and develop maritime spatial plans.
+In July 2014 a Directive on Maritime Spatial Planning was adopted.
+Although it does not directly deal with ICZM it stresses the importance of land sea interaction in various points.
 ICZM strategies will have to be built on the principles and elements set out in the 2002 Recommendation and the ICZM Protocol to the Barcelona Conventions that entered into force in March 2011, thus defining a common legal framework for ICZM in the Mediterranean Sea.
 Maritime spatial plans will have to be developed considering common principles set at the EU level by 2008and 2010 EC communications.

 The proposed Directive supports the implementation of the EU's Integrated Maritime Policy (IMP) that indeed identifies MSP and ICZM as strategic tools for the sustainable management of the marine and coastal systems, respectively.

 The Marine Strategy Framework Directive (MSFD) is the environmental pillar of IMP and establishes a framework within which Member States shall take the necessary measures to achieve or maintain good environmental status in the marine environment by the year 2020, at the latest.
 Under the MSFD, and in developing their respective national marine strategies, member states need to specify, where appropriate, any evidence of climate change impacts.